 You can implement NAT using the following methods:

-•Identity NAT—Static NAT lets you translate a real address to itself, essentially bypassing NAT.
+•Identity NAT—A real address is statically transalted to itself, essentially bypassing NAT.
 You might want to configure NAT this way when you want to translate a large group of addresses, but then want to exempt a smaller subset of addresses.
 See the "Identity NAT" section.

 This section describes static NAT and includes the following topics:

 Static NAT creates a fixed translation of a real address to a mapped address.
 Because the mapped address is the same for each consecutive connection, static NAT allows bidirectional connection initiation, both to and from the host (if an access rule exists that allows it).
 With dynamic NAT and PAT, on the other hand, each host uses a different address or port for each subsequent translation, so bidirectional initiation is not supported.

 Figure 11-2 shows a typical static NAT scenario.
 The translation is always active so both real and remote hosts can initiate connections.